-Religion refers to all forms of belief systems based on spirituality, mysticism and faith in divinity in contrast with secular philosophy, which can also unite and identify groups, religious belief systems are those that center around some form or forms of the divine (Schipper, E.L.S., 2010).
+Religion denotes to all methods and sorts of belief approaches based on mysticism, faith and spirituality in divinity, in contrast with secular philosophy, which can also unite as well as identify groups, religious belief systems are those that center around some form or forms of the divine (Schipper, E.L.S., 2010).

 Religious beliefs do not only provide a support system but it is a ray of hope in adverse conditions.
 At the same time, the worldview of any people provides a sense of identity for the entire community or group.
-Thus, religion remains as the most powerful forces influencing individuals and group decisions, livelihoods, perceptions of nature, natural hazards and associated risk and works as a key force behind the way a community or society interacts with notions of development and disaster.
+Thus, religion remains as the most powerful forces influencing individuals and group decisions, livelihoods, perceptions of nature, natural hazards and associated risk and works as a strategic force behind the manner a society community intermingles with philosophies of disaster and development.